Number of IMPD officers quitting their jobs alarms police union president

 Unfortunately, he says for a variety of reasons this year, IMPD’s hiring funnel has been turned upside down.

-“Logistically it does not appear possible to out hire the number of officers that are leaving,” said Snyder.
+“Logistically, it does not appear possible to outhire the number of officers that are leaving,” said Snyder.

 Exactly one year ago to the day, a high speed chase ended with two IMPD officers shooting and killing an unarmed Aaron Bailey.

-A controversial merit board hearing this year, in which officers the two officers were allowed to keep their jobs despite the chief’s request they be fired, fractured morale within the department according to Snyder.
+A controversial merit board hearing this year, in which the two officers were allowed to keep their jobs despite the chief’s request they be fired, fractured morale within the department, according to Snyder.

 “Officers feel like they are being treated like the bad guys versus having the support they need,” said Snyder.